How to Read Ketone Test Strips

 Breath Testing

-Breath meters also are less accurate than blood or urine testing, and only measure acetone, instead of the 2 ketones most prominent within the circulation:
+Breath meters are also less accurate than blood or urine testing, and only measure acetone, instead of the 2 ketones most prominent within the circulation:

 AcAc and BHB.
 Very few studies have been done to validate breath meters or confirm their accuracy.
 This area of ketone testing is in its early stages.